MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/index.md

 - The costs of current or proposed virtual desktop experiences need to be optimized to help organizations scale their remote work more effectively.
 - The IT team wants to transform the workplace, which often starts with transforming employees' user experience.

-Virtualization of your end-user desktops in the cloud can help your team realize each of these outcomes.
+Virtualization of your end users' desktops in the cloud can help your team realize each of these outcomes.

 ## Approach: Windows Virtual Desktop refactor and modernization